mauricioabreu/video_samples/README.md

 > Available make commands

 * `make build-server` - Build base image to run the live streaming server
-* `make server` - Run nginx server with nginx-ts module (responsible to produce HLS and DASH chunks)
-* `make ingest` - Ingest a video to be handle by nginx-ts (big buck bunny strikes again)
 * `make redis` - Run a redis instance to save all the generated thumbs
 * `make run` - Run the video_samples program
 * `make test` - Run test suite